delbon93/traffic_sim/README.md

 Left click on a node to drag out a new connected node.
 Drag it onto an existing node to create a connection to that node instead.
+You can also drag out new nodes from a connection.
+This splits the connection and creates a new node where you dragged it out.
+A new node can also be dragged onto a connection.
+This also splits the connection and creates a new node.

 Hold shift and left click a node to drag it.